 Sibling duo highlights Hall of Fame nominations

-Siblings Kat and Archie Rauenhorst were recently nominated for awards at the (now canceled) North Idaho Hall of Fame Banquet.
-The pair are just two of six athletes from the Silver Valley who were nominated for various awards.
+April: Siblings Kat and Archie Rauenhorst were nominated for awards at the (now canceled) North Idaho Hall of Fame Banquet.
+The pair were just two of six athletes from the Silver Valley who were nominated for various awards.

 Staff Reporter | April 7, 2020 12:14 PM